RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Decrease key

 Decrease key lowers the key of a node.
 The node is then cut from the tree, joining the root list as its own tree.
-The parent of the node is then cut if it is marked, this continues for each anscestor until a node that is not marked is encountered, which is then marked.
+The parent of the node is then cut if it is marked, this continues for each anscestor until a parent that is not marked is encountered, which is then marked.

 {% include svg-with-script.html class="center-aligned" alt="Decrease key" src="/images/2014/06/15/decrease-key.anim.svg" width="390px" caption="DecreaseKey(20, 1)" %}